The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Introduction

 \section{Introduction}

-Recent years have demonstrated that perturbative calculation in quantum gravity theories is not as prohibitive as Feynman diagram approaches, in generic gauges, might suggest.
-The duality between color and kinematics~\cite{BCJ}, and associated double-copy construction~\cite{KLT,BCJ,BCJLoop}, reduces the complexity of calculations in many gravity theories to understanding predictions in much simpler gauge theories.
+Perturbative calculation in quantum gravity theories is not as prohibitive as Feynman diagram approaches, in generic gauges, might suggest.
+The duality between color and kinematics~\cite{BCJ}, and associated double-copy construction~\cite{KLT,BCJ,BCJLoop}, reduce the complexity of calculations in many gravity theories to understanding predictions in much simpler gauge theories.

-On the other hand, identifying consistent high-energy, or ultraviolet (UV), completions of quantum gravity theories still remains challenging from a point-like quantum field theory perspective.
+On the other hand, identifying consistent ultraviolet (UV) completions of quantum gravity theories still remains challenging from the perspective of point-like quantum field theories.
 The only proven UV completion to quantum gravity, the closed string, requires an infinite number of higher-derivative corrections from the QFT perspective--arguably rendering the theory non-local.
 The best candidate for a perturbatively finite local quantum field theory of gravity is the maximally supersymmetric theory~\cite{Cremmer:1978km}, $\mathcal{N}=8$ supergravity (SG), which remains finite in four dimensions at least through the five-loop correction~\cite{GravityThree,GravityFour,UVFiveLoops}.
 Counterterms compatible with known linearly-realized symmetries have been identified which would be relevant starting at seven loops~\cite{Beisert2010jx,Bossard:2011tq}, although their coefficients have not been determined and could vanish in four dimensions.
 The ultimate fate of $\mathcal{N}=8$ SG awaits explicit calculation.

-The pure half-maximal $\mathcal{N}=4$ SG survives~\cite{Bern:2012cd} the analogous test at three-loops~\cite{Bossard:2011tq}, only to diverge at four loops~\cite{N4GravFourLoop}.
-The double-copy structure of pure $\mathcal{N}=4$ SG and its corresponding spectrum follows from
+Absent direct data from the UV theory, positivity bounds have long\footnote{See, ref.~\cite{Adams:2006sv} and refs.~\cite{deRham:2017avq,Bellazzini:2019xts,Bellazzini:2020cot,Bern:2021ppb,Creminelli:2022onn} for recent examples.} been a tool for probing potentially valid UV behavior of effective field theories (EFTs) by bounding \textit{a priori} unconstrained Wilson coefficients.
+In this Letter we investigate whether the duality between color and kinematics in combination with factorization constraints can serve a similar role and go beyond simply aiding in calculation.
+After all, perturbative string theory, the only known UV completion to Einstein-Hilbert gravity, can now be understood at tree-level as a field-theoretic double-copy involving all-order in $\alpha'$ color-dual EFTs~\cite{MafraBCJAmplString,Broedel:2013tta,Carrasco:2016ldy,Mafra:2016mcc,Carrasco:2016ygv}.
+We demonstrate that this duality can indeed inform UV completion, finding surprisingly that it has the potential to enforce all-order relations between Wilson coefficients starting only from the IR.
+We motivate by engaging with a sharp problem -- resolving the UV behavior of half-maximal supergravity in four-dimensions.